giovi321/ReMarkable-scripts/README.md

 ## Mail.sh
 Download attachments from a selected email account and move them to a folder synced with rmcloud/rmfakecloud through the upload.sh script.

+Configuration:
-Look at the file .offlineimaprc to configure offlineimap.
+- Look at the file .offlineimaprc to configure offlineimap
+- In .offlineimaprc, in the last line you can configure the trusted senders (can be more than one), don't forget to escape characters (such as "." and "_") preceding them with a "\"

 Features:
 - Senders can be filtered